2teaspoonsbaking powderfresh; gluten-free if needed

 Since coconut flour is extremely absorbent and can easily dry out baked goods, I highly recommend that you measure it by weight and not by volume.

-Please don’t use reduced-fat shredded coconut in this recipe.
+Please don’t use reduced-fat shredded coconut.
 It’s too dry.

 You can dust the cake with a powdered sweetener if you wish.

-The amount of stevia I use in this recipe equals ½ cup of sugar, so you can use any granulated sweetener to equal ½ cup of sugar (¾ cup if you like your baked goods sweet).
+The amount of stevia I use equals ½ cup of sugar, so you can use any granulated sweetener to equal ½ cup of sugar (¾ cup if you like your baked goods very sweet).
 If the batter seems too thick (though it should be quite thick), add 1-2 tablespoons of water.

-Once completely cool, you can keep the leftover slices in the fridge, in resealable bags, for up to 5 days.
-I briefly warm them up in the microwave prior to enjoying, 5-10 seconds per slice.
+Once completely cool, you can keep the leftover slices in an airtight container in the fridge for up to 5 days.
+I briefly warm them up in the microwave before enjoying, 5-10 seconds per slice.
 You can also freeze individual slices in freezer bags.